 There are the standard options for transportation from Istanbul’s airports, Ataturk (main airport) and Sabiha Gokcen (discount airline airport), to the city center.
 Istanbul’s public transportation is solid, and with the advent of the trams, it is on par with most of its European counterparts.

-- Havas Bus: This bus takes you straight from the airport to Taksim Square for 10 Liras and takes about 45 minutes.
+This bus takes you straight from the airport to Taksim Square for 30 Liras and takes about 60 minutes.
 However, traffic in this city is a little crazy so times can vary heavily.
-For 12 Liras, this bus also goes from Sabiha to Taksim square in 1.5 hours.
+You can find these buses outside of the main terminal at the Sabiha airport departing every half hour.

-Taxi: This is the best option in my opinion.
+This is the best option in my opinion.
 All taxis are metered in Istanbul so there’s no need to worry about getting ripped off.
-A taxi ride will cost about 40 Liras to Sultamanhet and 50 Liras to Taksim.
-From Sabiha, it is about 80L to Taksim.
+As of writing this article in 2021, the fare from the new IST airport to Taksim is around 160 TL and takes roughly 40 minutes without traffic.

 Walking is the best mode of transportation in this city.
 Most streets are small and filled with street vendors so cars can’t even enter.
 The areas of the city that are of interest to tourists short on time can all be reached on foot.
 From where we stayed in Taksim Square to see the big mosques in Sultamanhet took 45 minutes.

 The T1, or Tourist1 line as I like to call it, took us to the Sultamanet area in 10 minutes for only 3 Liras a person.
 Cabs are quite cheap as the distances traveled are usually short.
 I never spent more than 15 Liras on cab rides and 15L was at least a 20 minute ride.